Share This

 To learn more about waterfalls in South Lake Tahoe

 This gorgeous waterfall is set against the backdrop of iconic Emerald Bay.
-There are the lower or upper falls – both equally beautiful.
+There are the lower and upper falls – both equally beautiful.
 Lower Eagle Falls is about a mile walk downhill with drops in two large cascades of 60 and 90 feet.
 It’s an easy to moderate hike and takes about 20-30 minutes.
 Pack your water bottles and lunch for a quick bite at the picnic area.
-From there, continue a quarter of a mile up to see the Upper Eagle Falls.
+From there, continue a quarter mile up to see the Upper Eagle Falls.

 Yosemite Falls